 Choosing Your Ingredients Wisely

+The beauty of stir-frying is its flexibilityâyou can mix and match ingredients based on what's fresh, what's in season, or simply what you love.
+For this Salmon Stir Fry recipe, we're going to select ingredients that complement the richness of salmon while adding texture and bursts of color to your plate.
 When it comes to salmon, opt for wild-caught if possible; it's generally more sustainable and contains fewer contaminants than farmed salmon.
 Pairing it with crisp vegetables like bell peppers, snap peas, or bok choy creates not only a feast for the eyes but also ensures you're getting a variety of nutrients in one go.

 Nutritional Balance in Every Bite

-A balanced meal provides carbohydrates, proteins, fiber, vitamins, and minerals—all essential components our bodies need daily.
+A balanced meal provides carbohydrates, proteins, fiber, vitamins, and mineralsâall essential components our bodies need daily.
 With our Salmon Stir Fry recipe, we aim for this balance while keeping flavors bold and exciting.
 The inclusion of whole grains like brown rice or quinoa as a base can boost fiber intake while providing a satisfying fullness.

 Macro Nutrient Balance in Salmon Stir Fry

-Now let's talk about flavor—because healthy doesn't mean bland!
+Now let's talk about flavorâbecause healthy doesn't mean bland!
 Fresh ginger adds zing; garlic brings pungency; soy sauce offers umami depth; and a hint of honey balances it all with sweetness.
-These are just some examples—feel free to experiment with other spices and sauces from your pantry!
+These are just some examplesâfeel free to experiment with other spices and sauces from your pantry!

 Salmon Stir Fry